 Additionally, based on the results of a study that is currently underway, women should also be tested for another B vitamin – B12 – and the corresponding methylation-related gene mutations (MTR and MTRR) because low B12 levels in mothers are associated with increased risk of diabetes for their babies (later in life).

-This is exactly why I now recommend that women take a multivitamin or prenatal containing both folate and methylcobalamin (B12), as well as additional folate, B12, and other B vitamins, prior to and during pregnancy, as well as while breastfeeding.
+This is exactly why I now recommend that women take a multivitamin or prenatal containing both folate and methylcobalamin (B12), as well as additional folate, B12, and other B vitamins, as well as choline, prior to and during pregnancy, as well as while breastfeeding.
 Find out about my Pregnancy Solutions Protocol here.

 Progesterone levels should be normal and healthy after ovulation and during pregnancy.
 In fact, low progesterone in early pregnancy is known to be one of the most common causes of miscarriage.
 What I find is that many women have low progesterone during their cycle and in early pregnancy and yet progesterone levels are not regularly tested and addressed by most practitioners.